 Remembering when David Elleray was mic’d up for Millwall vs Arsenal

-Australian referee Jarred Gillett wore a microphone for his final match officiating in A-League before a move to England – and we’re not afraid to say it made us feel quite warm and fuzzy.
+In March 2019, Australian referee Jarred Gillett wore a microphone for his final game officiating in A-League before a move to England – and we’re not afraid to admit that it made us feel quite warm and fuzzy.

 Gillett and his fellow officials enjoyed some heart-warming banter throughout the occasion, while the players themselves showed endearing respect for the referee, so much so Western Sydney Wanderers captain Brendan Hamill even expressed his admiration for the 32-year-old midway through the match: “I’m happy for ya, you’re one of the best ever.”